-The final evaluation of the system followed a series of experiments involving varying numbers of \acp{uav} and diverse environments, which helped to fine-tune the performance of individual modules and their interconnections.
-The presented evaluation of the system is based on three autonomous flights conducted under a consistent setup and configuration of the modules.
-In these flights, the system achieved a success rate of $87\%$ in propagating human gestures to scene view adaptation.
-In this metric, an invoked shape adaptation is considered successful if executed while the human performs the corresponding gesture.
-A timeline illustrating the propagation of a human's gesture through the gesture recognition and filtering pipeline, up to the adaptation of observation angles during one of the experiments, is depicted in~\autoref{fig:timeline}.
+The final evaluation of the system was conducted through a series of experiments involving different numbers of \acp{uav} and varied environments to fine-tune the performance of individual modules and their integration.
+The presented evaluation is based on three autonomous flights conducted under a consistent setup and module configuration.
+During these flights, the system achieved a success rate of $87\%$ in propagating human gestures to scene view adaptations.
+A propagation of gesture to shape adaptation is considered successful if it is executed while the human is performing the gesture.

+A timeline illustrating the propagation of a human gesture through the gesture recognition and filtering pipeline to the adaptation of observation angles during one of the experiments is shown in~\autoref{fig:timeline}.
 The average time from the initiation of a gesture to the onset of shape adaptation during the final experiments was \SI{7}{\second}.
-This response time is influenced by a conservative parameter setup, which is necessary to prevent undesired view adaptation due to incorrect gesture classification or a temporary worker's pose resembling one of the predefined gestures.
-Throughout the experiments, the \ac{uav} team effectively maintained the safety distance $\Gamma_\mathrm{dis}$ between both the human and among the \acp{uav} while keeping their cameras oriented toward the worker.
-This ensured safety and showcased the capability of the proposed approach in real-world scenarios, as depicted in \autoref{fig:mutual_distances} and \autoref{fig:system_demo}.
+This response time is influenced by a conservative parameter setup, which is necessary to prevent undesired view adaptations caused by incorrect gesture classification or a temporary worker's pose resembling one of the predefined gestures.
+Throughout the experiments, the \ac{uav} team effectively maintained the safety distance $\Gamma_\mathrm{dis}$ between the human and among the \acp{uav}, while keeping their cameras oriented toward the worker.
+This ensured safety and demonstrated the capability of the proposed approach in real-world scenarios (see \autoref{fig:system_demo}).